 For example, you might send an email that says, “John, can you help us improve our service by answering some questions about your experience upgrading your account?”

-Free customer feedback form template
+Feedback form template

-How to create your customer feedback forms
+How to create a feedback form

-Diduenjoy uses a data science expert–approved methodology to help your business create engaging customer feedback forms.
+- Diduenjoy uses a data science expert–approved methodology to help your business create engaging customer feedback forms.

-Jotform is an online form builder.
+- JotForm is an online form builder.
 Thanks to its user-friendly drag-and-drop interface, you don’t need any coding experience to run this tool.

-Got feedback: now what?
+Got feedback.
+Now what?